k-bosko/k-bosko.github.io/_posts/2020-02-26-How-to-install-Google-Optimize.md

 ---
 title: "How to install Google Optimize on your Minimal Mistakes website"
 tags:
-  - Google Optimize
+  - add Google Optimize
-  - Jekyll
-  - Minimal Mistakes
+  - Minimal Mistakes Jekyll
   - A/B Testing
   - Optimization